JRatschat/Website-JR/content/post/What-Pete-Buttigieg-Has-to-Say-About-Data-Driven-Decision-Making/index.md

 *If you have any questions or comments, feel free to reach me via the contact field or [LinkedIn](https://linkedin.com/in/jonathan-ratschat).*

+*Stay tuned, and see you in the next post!*

 ## References

 [1] Pete Buttigieg (2019), Shortest Way Home: One Mayor’s Challenge and a Model for America’s Future, Liveright, pp. 388–418.